 The country of Israel is one of incredible beauty and rich cultural heritage.
-Tel Aviv epitomises this in a variety of ways, most of all through the number of historical sites it boasts – a dream for those with such interests.
+Tel Aviv epitomises this in a variety of ways, most of all through the number of historical sites it boasts.
+Suffice to say, a dream for those with such interests.

-With more than 2.5 million international visitors every year, and the second-largest economy in the Middle East, the popularity of this amazing city is constantly growing.
+With more than 2.5 million international visitors every year, Israel has the second-largest economy in the Middle East.
+The popularity of this amazing city is constantly growing.
 People are excited about what it can offer – here, we provide a brief glimpse into some of the cultural spots you should visit.

 The History of Tel Aviv Museum